 Sometimes, you get the spark of connection when you’re least expecting it.
 Pay attention to that feeling and trust your intuition and continue to be present in the moment.

 You’re worthy of having boundaries.
 You’re worthy of friends.
 You’re worthy of love.
 You’re worthy of belonging.

 Just as you are.
 Right now.

 Dear me, there’s a lot there for you to think about.
 What works for you?
 Let me know on social media!

 If reading this post has made you uncomfortable or made you think and you need some help, remember that I’m here to help.
-I have resources on my page if you need crisis help right now.
-I’ve also built a team of amazing coaches and human connection experts to help you make sense of your loneliness and to help you towards connection.
-These coaches and connection experts can be found here and can help you learn from your loneliness and help you towards feeling connected.
+My services and those of the coaches I've partnered with can be found here and can help you learn from your loneliness and help you towards feeling connected.

 Want to chat more about making friends as a gay man?
 Join me for a coffee and a chat in the upcoming episode of my podcast for gay men ‘Connection over Coffee with The Loneliness Guy’ from Thursday 11 November 2021.